Chaehui-Seo/CHNeumorphismView/README.md

 <img width="1280" alt="frontPhoto" src="https://github.com/Chaehui-Seo/CHNeumorphismView/assets/73422344/14a3b4fb-51c6-48bf-a481-9646a5c8940d">

-Neumorphism is a design style using shadows to make convex or concave effects on the background to express the elements, rather than floating on top of the background.
+Neumorphism is a design style using shadows below or above the elements to make convex or concave effects.
 ### ⚠️ still in progress ⚠️

 # Requirements